joshpters/Line42/README.md

 The goal of this project was to exercise my ASP.NET Core skills in coding a project from start to finish in a short amount of time.

-When creating this project I am working on improving my workflow in the start of a new project.
+When creating this project I worked on improving my workflow in the early stages of a new project.

 ## Built With